 Represented software company and executives in FBI and DOJ investigation into alleged trade secret theft (no charges filed)

 Represented Chief Legal Officer of oil and gas company in SEC and DOJ FCPA investigation (no charges filed or SEC action taken against officer)

 Represented software company CFO in SEC and DOJ investigation into securities fraud allegations (no SEC or criminal charges filed)

-Successfully represented developer in criminal investigation by the U.S. Small Business Administration—Office of the Inspector General (no criminal charges filed)
+Represented developer in criminal investigation by the U.S. Small Business Administration—Office of the Inspector General (no charges filed)

-Successfully represented oil refinery’s employees in federal investigation and trial (no charges filed against employees)
+Represented global oil refiner’s employees in federal environmental investigation and trial of company. (no charges filed against David’s clients)